HebiRobotics/hebi_cpp_api_ros_examples/nodes/README.md

 Set up as with the `arm_node` above.

-In addition, you should have a MoveIt installation as well, and reference the appropriate HEBI moveit config.
+In addition, you should have:
+- a MoveIt installation
+- the `hebi_description` package either installed or in your workspace ( https://github.com/HebiRobotics/hebi_description/ )
+- the appropriate HEBI moveit config (from the `hebi_moveit_configs` package, https://github.com/HebiRobotics/hebi_moveit_configs/ )

 This example can then be controlled with the ROS move group interface.

+For more information, see the [HEBI MoveIt Configs Documentation](https://github.com/HebiRobotics/hebi_moveit_configs/README.md).

 ## To run: